markets/maily/README.md

 ## Initialization and configuration

-You should configure Maily via the initializer.
-You can set these options per environment:
+You should configure Maily via an initializer.
+You can set different values per environment:

 ```ruby
 Maily.enabled = ENV['MAILY_ENABLED']